Grandson of Jonestown founder is making a name for himself

 The words are not an empty cliché.
 They are true.
 Basketball kept this family alive, and now Rob and basketball are helping restore honor to the family name.

 Why?
-Because the name "Jones" can be found in the history books and in news coverage from 29 years ago, linked to an infamous place called Jonestown.
+Because the name "Jones" can be found in the history books and in news coverage from three decades ago, linked to an infamous place called Jonestown.
 There, in November 1978, more than 900 men, women and children died in a mass suicide orchestrated by the Rev. Jim Jones, founder and leader of Jonestown -- and the grandfather of Rob Jones.

 But that hasn't kept Rob from taking time to ponder his grandfather.